blacksmithgu/datacore/README.md

 Datacore is a work-in-progress re-imagining of [Dataview](https://github.com/blacksmithgu/obsidian-dataview.git) with a focus on 2-10x better query and rendering performance, as well as fully interactable views.

+## Documentation

+You can find the current documentation at https://blacksmithgu.github.io/datacore/.

 ## Roadmap

 Datacore is a work in progress.
 For more details, check out the [roadmap](ROADMAP.md).